MackyX64/MackyX64/README.md

 ### Hi there 👋
 This is my personal pages branch.
-All the files for my [GitHub Page](https://macfitzwool.github.io/macfitzwool/) are hosted here in this repository.
+All the files for my [GitHub Page](https://macfitzwool.github.io/macfitzwool/) are hosted here in this repository branch.
 <!--
 **macfitzwool/macfitzwool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.